paintdotnet/Paint.NET-on-WINE/README.md

 # Paint.NET-on-WINE
-Instructions, issue tracker, and other stuff for Paint.NET running on WINE
+Download packages and issue tracker for Paint.NET-on-WINE